-It is important to compare these classification rates to a statistical baseline in order to determine (i) if the percentage of children classified as standard knower-levels is statistically meaningful, and (ii) if the subset knower-levels beyond 4-knowers are statistically meaningful.
+knower-levels beyond 4-knowers are statistically meaningful.
 To address this, we performed a permutation test that shuffled the responses to each number word across children (see Davison & Hinkley, 1997, for an overview of permutation tests).
 This keeps the distribution of responses to each word exactly the same as in our real data, but scrambles particular responses across children.
-Therefore, the ability to classify such shuffled data into "knower-levels" corresponds to a matched baseline classification accuracy when the process generating the data really does not have knower-levels.
-For (i), we find that we are able to classify children at above chance levels.
+Therefore, the ability to classify such shuffled data into 'knower-levels' corresponds to a matched baseline classification accuracy when the process generating the data really does not have knower-levels.
+For (i), we find that we are able to classify children at above-chance levels.
 In shuffled samples, 32% of children are assigned a standard knower-level (0- through 4-knower, or CP-knower).
-Our finding of 76% classification is significantly and substantially above this rate in the permutation test (p < 0.0001).
-Thus in real data, we are better able to group kids into knower levels than in statistically matched null data with no inherent knower-levels.
+Our finding of 76% classification is significantly and substantially above this rate in the permutation test (p < .0001).
+Thus in real data, we are better able to group kids into knower-levels than in statistically matched null data with no inherent knower-levels.
 Note that this analysis counts all of the children in Table 2 as unclassifiable, which is likely a very conservative assumption.
-For (ii), we find that neither the 2% rate of 5-knowers or the 0% rate of 6-knowers is significantly different from their expected values of 0.6% (p = 0.11) and 0.06% (p = 0.95) respectively.
-This means that our data provides no statistical evidence in support of 5- or 6-knower levels.
+For (ii), we find that neither the 2% rate of 5-knowers nor the 0% rate of 6-knowers is significantly different from their expected values of 0.6% (p = .11) and 0.06% (p = .95), respectively.
+This means that our data provide no statistical evidence in support of 5- or 6-knower

 It is also informative to perform the same permutation tests for (i) and (ii), but only on the non-CP-knowers.
 Success on this statistical test would ensure that our significant results are not driven by some children performing very well (the CP-knowers) and some performing less well.
-For this, we find that while 69% of the non-CP-knowers are classified into standard knower-levels, only 54% are classified as such in the permutation test, a substantial and significant (p = 0.0001) difference.
-Thus, even among just the non-CP-knowers, we are better able to "fit" children into a knower-level theory than would be expected by chance.
+For this, we find that while 69% of the non-CP-knowers are classified into standard knower-levels, only 54% are classified as such in the permutation test, a substantial and significant (p = .0001) difference.
+Thus, even among just the non-CP-knowers, we are better able to 'fit' children into a knower-level theory than would be expected by chance.
 As above, we can examine the significance of 5- and 6-knowers in this restricted sample.
-Here we find more 5-knowers (0% vs. 0.1%, p = 0.99).
-While this analysis provides some support for 5-knowers in the sample, we note that this pattern is driven by only two children (Table 2), both of which could plausibly be CP-knowers who happened to make two errors.
+Here we find more 5knowers than would be expected (3% vs. 0.1%, p = .004) and no support for 6-knowers (0% vs. 0.1%, p = .99).
+While this analysis provides some support for 5-knowers in the sample, we note that this pattern is driven by only two children (Table 2), both of whom could plausibly be CP-knowers who happened to make two errors.

 A key feature of the knower-level theory is that children successively learn the number words.
-We can test this successive learning by determining how likely it is for children to demonstrate knowledge of a number n, but fail on n - 1.
+We can test this successive learning by determining how likely it is for children to demonstrate knowledge of a number n, but fail on n-1.
 High percentages would suggest that many number words are not learned in counting order.
-In fact, as examination of Tables 1 and 2 suggests, we find that it is relatively rare for children to succeed on n and fail on n - 1: this occurred on only 9% of the time, as compared to an expected value of 20% in permuted samples (p < 0.0001).
-This analysis held also when looking only at non-CP-knowers (11% vs. 16%, p < 0.0001), suggesting that Tsimane' children in the sample learned number words successively.
+In fact, as examination of Tables 1 and 2 suggests, we find that it is relatively rare for children to succeed on nand fail on n-1: this occurred only 9% of the time, as compared to an expected value of 20% in permuted samples (p < .0001).
+This analysis held also when looking only at non-CP-knowers (11% vs. 16%, p < .0001), suggesting that Tsimane' children in the sample learned number words successively.